VplusReforged/VplusReforged/README.md

 Both the game and the server should have this mod installed to prevent all kinds of different issues.
 If you have the mod installed and then have friends join over steam they should have the mod as well.

-Detailed installation instructions can be [found on our website](https://valheim.plus/installation).
+Installation instructions can be found [here](https://github.com/Grantapher/ValheimPlus/blob/grantapher-development/INSTALL.md).

 ## **Windows**
 ### Game(Steam)

-1. Download the [latest package called WindowsClient.zip over this link](https://github.com/nxPublic/ValheimPlus/releases/latest/). *(Scroll down and click "assets")*
+1. Download the [latest package called WindowsClient.zip over this link](https://github.com/Grantapher/ValheimPlus/releases/latest/). *(Scroll down and click "assets")*
 2. Locate your game folder manually or start Steam client and right-click the Valheim game in your Steam library and select Manage -> browse local files for Steam to open your game folder.
 3. Extract the contents of the .zip file into the game folder.
 4. Open valheim_plus.cfg under BepInEx\config with any text editor and configure the mod to your needs.